-The Master Plan presents a long-range blueprint for the physical development of Illinois State University-its future size, form, function, character, image, and environment.
-The plan presents a series of recommendations designed to further the University's physical transformation beyond what has been accomplished in recent years.
-New facilities have been constructed, including the State Farm Hall of Business, Center for Performing Arts, and Student Fitness Center and McCormick Hall.
-Major renovation work has been completed in Stevenson, Schroeder, and Turner halls.
+The Master Plan presents a long-range blueprint for the physical development of Illinois State University-its future size, form, function, character and image, and environment.
+The plan presents a series of recommendations designed to further the University's physical transformation that has been accomplished in recent years.
+New facilities have been constructed, including the College of Business, Center for Performing Arts, and Student Fitness Center and McCormick Hall.
+Major renovation work has been completed in Stevenson Hall, Schroeder Hall, and Turner Hall.
 Development of the Gregory Street property has begun with construction of tennis courts and recreation fields.

-The Master Plan provides a general overview of the University's current infrastructure-the campus size, types of facilities (e.g., classroom, laboratory, office, residential), their age, and condition.
+The Master Plan provides a general overview of the University's current infrastructure-the campus size, types of facilities (e.g., classroom, laboratory, office, residential), their age and condition.
 The document discusses the guiding principles and planning assumptions that informed the recommendations, which are presented in five major groups.

 - · Instruction, research, and academic support

-- · Campus life
+- Campus life

 - Administration

-- Intercollegiate Athletics and recreation facilities
+- Intercollegiate athletics and recreation facilities

 - General campus improvements

 Recommendations in The Master Plan have been tailored specifically to enhance and support the University's strategic plan, Educating Illinois.
-Physical facilities and related issues addressed in the

-Master Plan are key factors in accomplishing the goals and strategies embodied in Educating Illinois.
-Appropriate facilities and a healthy, safe, and environmentally sustainable campus are keys to positioning students to excel; to excellence in scholarship, teaching and learning; and to enhancing student, faculty, staff, alumni, and community pride in the University.
+Physical facilities and related issues addressed in this Master Plan are key factors in accomplishing many of the goals and strategies embodied in Educating Illinois.
+Appropriate facilities and the physical environment of the campus are specifically addressed in Goal 5 within Educating Illinois: "Illinois State University will promote a healthy, safe, and environmentally sustainable campus."

 A university campus has always meant more than physical buildings, classrooms, offices, and green space.
-Future expectations must address technology and technological change, which pose serious institutional challenges.
-The University's Information Technology Strategic Plan addresses many of these issues, which are important in many aspects of Educating Illinois as well.
+Future expectations must address technology and technological change, which post serious institutional challenges.
+The University's Information Technology Strategic Plan, 2007-2010 addresses many of these issues, which are an important factor in many aspects of Educating Illinois as well.

 The speed and direction of technological change is unpredictable, yet this plan must account for technology in myriad aspects.
 One of the simplest approaches is the notion of an "E-Infrastructure," meaning facilities should be designed and built with future technological change in mind.
-The entire campus environment should be considered in light of how technology will affect classes (e.g., distance education), faculty research, creative expression, and social interaction across campus.
+The entire campus environment should be considered in light of how technology will affect classes (e.g., distance education), faculty research and creative expression, and social interaction across campus.

 Changing social and demographic dynamics of all university constituencies are also acknowledged within this document.
 Recognizing diversity often requires sensitivity in the nature of a facility's design and use.
 It is equally important to recognize the traditions and heritage of our great university, and to build upon our history.
-Changing demographics; diversity of our students, faculty, staff, and other constituents; the changing needs for education and continuing education throughout the lifetime of our constituents; increasing globalization and internationalization of education; and changing social dynamics of our students are just some of the factors that must be considered.
+Changing demographics; diversity of our students, faculty, staff and other constituents; the changing needs for education and continuing education throughout the lifetime of our constituents; increasing globalization and internationalization of education; and changing social dynamics of our students are just some of the factors that must be considered.

 Environmental sustainability is an ever-increasing factor in campus design as well.
-New challenges and technologies for dealing with these challenges must be a part of the facilities dialogue.
+New challenges and technologies for dealing with challenges must be a part of the facilities dialogue.
 A sensitivity and flexibility toward sustainability must be maintained throughout all facilities discussions.

-Anticipating change is important in any planning endeavor, particularly in a master plan for the physical environment of a university campus in the 21st century.
-The demands of technology, social change, and environmental sustainability-along with other yet unknown forces and changes-must be considered in all facilities discussions.
+Anticipating change is important in any planning endeavor, particularly in a Master Plan for the physical environment of a university campus in the 21st century.
+The demands of technology, social change, and environmental sustainability, along with other yet unknown forces and changes must be considered in all facilities discussions.
 The notion of sustainability as broadly defined to mean meeting the needs of the present without compromising the ability of future generations to meet their own needs must be an underlying factor in all future facilities dialogues.
-For Illinois State University that dialogue begins with the Master Plan 2010-2030.
+That dialogue begins with this Master Plan.